GLOW ACADEMY: WHAT’S THE DIFFERENCE BETWEEN NOURISHING AND HYDRATING PRODUCTS?

 It’s a simple equation really.
 High water content in your skin cells creates glowy, dewy skin.
 Low water content in your skin cells leads to dull, dehydrated skin.

 All cells need water.
 So, even if you have oily skin, don’t skip the hydration station in your routine!
 As well as using hydrating serums and natural toners, remember to drink plenty of water (around six to eight glasses a day) and eat lots of juicy fruits and vegetables.
 Hydration is an ‘inside-out’ project.

 Our hydration hero is Rainforest Dew.
 Like a refreshing waterfall, this serum showers your skin with hydrating botanical extracts and reparative plant peptides from the world's tropical rainforests.
 Plus, it contains a world-famous hydrator: hyaluronic acid.
 This little ingredient is a humectant, drawing moisture into the skin like a magnet and holding up to 1,000 times its weight in water – leaving cushiony, plump skin cells.

-Luckily, nourishing products (like Skin Feast Nourishing Concentrate) are designed to lock in the hydrating benefits of your serum and prevent trans-epidermal water loss.
+Luckily, nourishing products (like Skin Feast Nourishing Moisturiser) are designed to lock in the hydrating benefits of your serum and prevent trans-epidermal water loss.

 A healthy skin barrier is the secret to sealing in water – keeping in the good stuff and fighting off the bad.
 To stay strong and supple, the protective layer must be nourished with omega fatty acids.
 That’s why our favourite nourishing formulas contain natural oils and butters like avocado oil, murumuru butter or jojoba oil.
 These are packed with healthy fats as well as essential vitamins – so you can rest assured your skin is nourished with a well-balanced diet to keep it on its water-retaining, dehydration-defending A-game.